kestra-io/plugin-template/README.md

 * Documentation for developing a plugin is included in the [Plugin Developer Guide](https://kestra.io/docs/plugin-developer-guide/)

+## Quickstart
+To build and run on docker Kestra with your custom plugin, run this command:
+`./gradlew shadowJar && docker build -t kestra-custom . && docker run --rm -p 8080:8080 kestra-custom server local`

 ## License
 Apache 2.0 © [Kestra Technologies](https://kestra.io)